SDGforskning/sdg-strings/SDG15_query_topic_WoS.md

 The concept of *threatened species* is interpreted according to the classification of the SDG metadata for indicator 15.5.1 (<a id="SDGmetarep">[UN Statistics Division 2022](#f3)</a>; https://unstats.un.org/sdgs/metadata/files/Metadata-15-05-01.pdf):
 > "Threatened species are those listed on The IUCN Red List of Threatened Species in the categories Vulnerable, Endangered, or Critically Endangered (i.e., species that are facing a high, very high, or extremely high risk of extinction in the wild in the medium-term future)."

-The elements of the phrase are *action + biodiversity/key biodiversity areas/threatened species*.
+The elements of the phrase are *management/conservation OR promoting + biodiversity/key biodiversity areas/threatened species*.

 It is limited by the exclusion of `marine` habitats (except when a **terrestrial or freshwater term** is mentioned) and some other terms which were detected to bring irrelevant results.
 Terms about human microbiome and terms which are related to diseases were added to `NOT` string in order to exclude articles about those.
 The medical terms were picked from a set of irrelevant papers found when testing the phrases and are not chosen systematically.
 It is possible that terms like `parasite` `infection` or `immunology` will exclude also relevant results.

 ```py
 TS=